as3ii/heterogeneous-swarm/README.md

   and fill the new file with your credentials and required data for the Proxmox host and the required VMs.
 - In the root of the project run `just tdeploy` to create the VMs.
-- While the container is creating, you can go in the `ansible/` folder, run `cp inventory.template inventory` and configure your private ssh key file and the IP of the newly created VMs and the ARM64 devices.
+- While the container is creating, you can go to the folder `ansible/` in another terminal, run `cp inventory.template inventory` and configure your private ssh key file and the IPs of the newly created VMs and bare metal devices.
+  Put in the `[cluster_manager]` section the IPs of the machines that have to act as cluster managers
+- After the creation of the VMs, connect to them and the baremetal machines once via ssh to accepth their public keys
 - In the root of the project run `just adeploy` to configure the cluster
 - Next you can use the cluster as you please